Arjunsharma-py/Arjunsharma-py/README.md

 - 👋 Hi, I’m @Arjunsharma-py
-- 👀 I’m interested in girls
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently pursuing Bechelor of technology with computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...